GitesHubisz/htmlhugo/README.md

 # Attencion!
 Idk, what have i donw here.
 If someone know better than me raleted to tree-sitter or making extension to Zed IDE.
-Pls fork it, or make PR to this or/and second repo where is modified LSP.
+Pls fork it, or make PR to this or/and second repo where is modified LSP [like this one](https://github.com/GitesHubisz/tree-sitter-html).
 Also, I """""""""""""made""""""""""""" it using AI, because I'm numbnut.

 ## ok, what AI made?